Chalarangelo/30-seconds-of-code/README.md

 Returns the symmetric difference between two arrays, without filtering out duplicate values.

-Create a `Set` from each array, then use `Array.filter()` on each of them to only keep values not contained in the other.
+Create a `Set` from each array, then use `Array.prototype.filter()` on each of them to only keep values not contained in the other.

 ```js
 const symmetricDifference = (a, b) => {